 Acclaimed for his ability to excite and energize audiences through his vivid and evocative playing, Taiwanese-American pianist George Ko has electrified listeners all over the world.
 Critics praise him for his meticulously crafted interpretations and his natural singing ability at the piano creates an opera-like experience for concert goers.

 Aside from being a concert pianist, George is also CEO and co-founder of Giant Robot Media, an Asian American Pop Culture media company based in Los Angeles.
 Along with original Giant Robot Magazine founder Eric Nakamura, George has been bringing a fresh perspective in media and continues to grow the media company alongside the Giant Robot brand.
-You can find Giant Robot Media here: https://www.giantrobot.media/
+George also serves as the Creative Director at a new robotics company and is organizing its national campaign.

-Aside from the stage life, Ko has worked in design, entrepreneurship, and photography.
-He has founded several startups, including Politoscape, a political news startup that received the Gov 2.0 award of Innovation at Harvard University.
-Ko is also President Emeritus of the Harvard College Piano Society and founder of the Pianos for Harvard Project, a $2.1 million fund to replace over 76 pianos at Harvard.
+Aside from the stage life, George also has work in design, entrepreneurship, and photography.
+He has founded several startups, including Politoscape, a political news startup that received the Gov 2.0 award of Innovation at Harvard University and was featured in the Huffington Post.
+George is also President Emeritus of the Harvard College Piano Society and founder of the Pianos for Harvard Project, a $2.1 million fund to replace over 76 pianos at Harvard.
 George is also an active philanthropist, having helped build two All-Steinway Schools and also provided fundraising and consulting services to numerous arts organizations.
+George is also an active public speaker, having given lectures at MIT, Harvard, and the Tanglewood Institute of Music.

 During his senior year of study George completed a Performance Thesis under the auspices of Harvard’s Music Department, in which he performed and provided an analytical paper on Chopin’s first 12 Études, Op.
 10. He received Cum Laude for his performance and academic achievement.